LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-mixed-curvature-VAEs.md

 ---

-In this post, I’ll go through Fixed Curvature VAEs and Mixed Curvature VAEs for data image classification and molecular property prediction.
+In this post, I’ll go through Constant Curvature VAEs and Mixed Curvature VAEs for data image classification and molecular property prediction.

 ---